m13253/libWinTF8/Readme.md

 libWinTF8
 =========

-The library handling things related to UTF-8 and Unicode when you want to port your program to Windows.
+LibWinTF8 is the library handling things related to UTF-8 and Unicode when you want to port your program to Windows.

 ## Compiling